 Therefore, the best strategy is to make an environment that is friendly to the species of toads that are already found in your area.
 It's best not to bring in any wild creatures to your garden that are not already native to your region.
 They are unlikely to thrive and reproduce, and could even become an invasive menace to native species.

 Instead, allow native toads to find your garden naturally.
 If you have seen toads anywhere in your neighborhood or on nearby public lands, it's not a hard matter to invite them to your garden party.
 Any garden with plenty of low-growing plants, mulch or leaf litter covering the ground, and sheltering areas such as brush piles, fallen logs or stumps, or any kind of "toad abode" will be attractive to these lumpy, warty bug predators.
 Remember, too, that although toads don't live in water, they still need a source of nearby moisture even during those times of the year when mating is not underway.
 A toad house located near a rain gutter downspout, or underneath the drip spout of an air conditioner, will be quite attractive to toads.

 - Old flower pot or coffee can

 - Handful of leaves

-- Find a shady spot in your garden and dig a hole that is large enough to accommodate your container when it is lying on its side.
+Find a shady spot in your garden and dig a hole that is large enough to accommodate your container when it is lying on its side.
 Avoid any area that gets too much direct sunlight, which can make the toad house uncomfortably warm.